 Young people neither in employment nor in education and training

 A considerable proportion of young people aged 15 to 29 in the EU are economically inactive.
 For some this is due to the pursuit of education and training.
 Others, however, have withdrawn from the labour market or are not entering it after leaving the education system.
-Those who struggle with the transition from education to work are captured by the indicator monitoring the rates of young people neither in employment nor in education and training (NEET rate).
+Those who struggle with the transition from education to work are captured by the statistics on young people who are neither in employment, education nor training (NEET rate).
 Data presented in this section stem from the EU Labour Force Survey (EU-LFS).

 Long-term unemployment rate

-Long-term unemployment refers to people aged 15 to 74 who have been unemployed for 12 months or more.
-The long-term unemployed in the EU have about half the chance of finding employment compared to the short-term unemployed .
+Long-term unemployment is measured for economically active people (which includes employed and unemployed people) aged 15 to 74 who have been unemployed for 12 months or more.
+Long-term unemployment increases the risk of falling into poverty and has negative implications for society as a whole.
+Long-term unemployed people in the EU have about half the chance of finding employment as those who where short-term unemployed .
 Data presented in this section stem from the EU Labour Force Survey (EU-LFS).

 People killed in accidents at work

-Fatal accidents at work are those occurring during the course of work and lead to the death of the victim within one year.
+Fatal accidents at work are those occurring during the course of employment and lead to the death of the victim within one year.
 The incidence rate refers to the number of accidents per 100 000 persons in employment.
 Data presented in this section are collected in the framework of the administrative data collection 'European Statistics on Accidents at Work (ESAW)'.
-The national ESAW sources are the employers' declarations of accidents at work, either to the relevant insurance companies, the national social security system, labour inspections or similar national authorities.
 As an exception, accident data for the Netherlands are based on survey data.

 Further Eurostat information